Stonehouse, South Lanarkshire: Rex Cinema

 Opened in Argyle Street in January 1937 by John Edward Sheeran.
 The former cinema, now a store, was extensively furnished directly from the White Star cruise liner RMS Homeric.
 Sheeran bought some of the ship's opulent furnishings at a scrap auction in 1935 and adapted them for installation inside the 750 seat picture house.
 The remaining fittings include several doors, a mahogany staircase, a heavy chandelier, and panelled walls from the first class restaurant.

 Cemeteries

 Stonehouse cemetery, which contains the town's war memorial (details above), has the Commonwealth war graves of 8 British service personnel of the World Wars.

 Other cemeteries in the village include St. Ninian's Church Cemetery and Glebe Cemetery.

 War memorial

 Stonehouse War Memorial is situated in the middle of Stonehouse Cemetery and lists those who died in both World Wars.

 WWI soldiers names are on the side that faces the cemetery gates and WWII names are on the opposite side.

 The memorial is in the form of a cross on a long shaft which stands on a four tiered octagonal plinth.
 There is no decoration on either the plinth or cross.

 Bridges

 Linthaugh Bridge crosses the Avon water at the bottom of Linthaugh Brae.
 The bridge was built in 1772.
-Another notable bridge is Stonehouse Viaduct.
+Another notable bridge is Stonehouse Viaduct, only the pillars of which remain.

+Thomas Telford built bridge on old A71 over the Cander river, between Stonehouse and Canderside toll. disused but still evident.